USSBA/terraform-aws-easy-fargate/README.md

 To contribute please read our [CONTRIBUTING](CONTRIBUTING.md) document.

 All contributions are subject to the license and in no way imply compensation for contributions.

+### Terraform 0.12

+Our code base now exists in Terraform 0.13 and we are halting new features in the Terraform 0.12 major version.
+If you wish to make a PR or merge upstream changes back into 0.12, please submit a PR to the `terraform-0.12` branch.

 ## Code of Conduct